Combatting Homelessness in Fremont

 Some of the draft recommendations are listed below.
 Yes, these items will require an investment by the City, but doing nothing also costs a great deal in terms of enforcement and clean up of encampments.
 Of course, trying to help unhoused community members to live with safety and dignity is also the only compassionate and ethical choice

-• Consider tenant protections such as just cause evictions.
-As noted, this is something that I brought before the Council in 20xx but it was voted down.
+- Consider tenant protections such as just cause evictions.
+As noted, this is something that I brought before the Council in 2015 but it was voted down.

-• Support policies to increase housing supply.
+- Support policies to increase housing supply.
 I have to note here that some will argue that market rate housing will solve the problem.
 This problem will be helped with targeted affordable housing, not townhomes costing well over $1 million each.
-(Link to YIMBY.)
+(See issue paper on YIMBY/NIMBY.)

-• Triple Safe Parking options by year three.
-Again, adding more Safe Parking was suggested to the Council by staff back in 20xx but the Council chose the option to create only a few of these that would be run by non-profits.
+- Triple Safe Parking options by year three.
+Again, adding more Safe Parking was recommended to the Council by staff back in 2021 but the Council chose the option to create only a few of these that would be run by non-profits.
 The City should take the lead in establishing more of these locations.
 These would be established in coordination with parking restrictions in certain areas.

 The City Council hired a consultant with expertise in what it takes to address homelessness.
 The recommendations resulting from the consultant’s analysis of the situation in Fremont are sound, yet they are not new.
 As a City Councilmember, I advocated for these actions for years but a majority of the Council continues to refuse to take any action, as they watch the problem get worse.

-As mayor I will work hard to implement data-driven solutions to address homelessness immediately.
+As your next Mayor, I will work hard to implement data-driven solutions to address homelessness immediately.

 *Safe Parking is providing locations where people who are living in their cars can park safely.
 Services are provided, including assistance with finding permanent housing.